ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 Tabot ceremony comprises a series of rituals that are performed from the eve of 1st Muharram.
 These rituals have both Islamic elements and local traditions.

-Manjara: On 5-6th Muharram the two main groups, tabot Imam and tabot Bangsal, visit each other on the nights of 5th and 6th Muharram.
+Manjara: On the 5-6th Muharram the two main groups, tabot Imam and tabot Bangsal, visit each other on the nights of 5th and 6th Muharram.
 The procession is followed by players of traditional percussion like dol and tassa and flag and banner carriers.
 The two groups also show their competence to play dol and tassa on the street.
 Menjara also symbolizes the war between Sayyidina Hussein and his companions against Yazid.
-The dol music is meant to generate spirit of fighting against Yazid troop.
+The dol music is meant to generate a spirit of fighting against Yazid troops.

-Arak seroban: On 8th Muharram, the tabot family perform arak seroban where a symbolic white turban is carried on a small tabot.
+Arak seroban: On the 8th Muharram, the tabot family performs arak seroban where a symbolic white turban is carried on a small tabot.
 Penja and flags and banners printed with “Hussein” in Arabic calligraphy are also carried in procession.
 The procession is a symbol where the head of Sayyidina Hussein was found.
 In the battle, his body was mutilated and his head was slaughtered.

-Arak gedang/tabot besanding: On 9th Muharram all tabots are brought to the main square.
+Arak gedang/tabot besanding: On the 9th Muharram all tabots are brought to the main square.
 Before that there is a procession called Tabot Naik Pangkek where the bottom and top parts of tabot are connected.

 Tabot Tebuang: Tabot tebuang is the procession where tabots are dismantled in the cemetery complex of Karbela.
 It is the cemetery where Syech Burhanuddin or Imam Senggolo was buried.
 It is the final procession of tabot ritual.
 It symbolizes that brutality, arrogance and the bad thing have been discharged.

-10th MUHARRAM
+The 10th MUHARRAM

 The tabot festival attracts people across Bengkulu and neighboring provinces like Lampung and West Sumatera.
 Lapangan Merdeka had become so crowded that people had to walk elbow to elbow.

-The tabot ceremony completes on 10th Muharram.
+The tabot ceremony completes on the 10th Muharram.
 All tabots leave Lapangan Merdeka and return to their original places.
 They pass the main streets and become the major attraction for the people.
 Four sacred tabots have to be discharged in Karabela.
-Karabela is a name of neighborhood that is adopted from Karbala’ Plain.
+Karabela is a name of a neighborhood that is adopted from Karbala’ Plain.

 Guarded by the police, the procession of tabot was advanced by a group of youths.
 They wear black t-shirts printed with Arabic calligraphy “Ya Hussain”.
-The youths carrying dols on their shoulder, flags, banners and jari-jari.
-They play the music with mourning rhythm.
+The youths carry dols on their shoulder, flags, banners, and jari-jari.
+They play the music with a mourning rhythm.
 Tabot Imam was on the front line of other tabots.
 Tabot Imam, which is the biggest of all sacred tabot, is beautifully decorated with a white horse model.
 Most tabot family members who participate wore black dresses symbolizing the atmosphere of condolence.
 People along the street look so excited seeing all the tabots.

 In Karabela, there is a grave where Imam Senggolo was buried.
 A ritual of prayer is held in his grave which was attended by the tabot family members and watched by local people.
 The sacred tabots are then able to be dismantled.